KwatMDPhD/how_to_medicine/README.md

 # practice_of_medicine

-Algorithms for seeing patients :stethoscope: :bust_in_silhouette:
+Algorithms for seeing patients :stethoscope:

 ## Greet